+How much do you know about pesticides in tea?
 Tea is the second most widely-consumed beverage in the world after water.
 In the U.S., around 80% of households drink tea, and it's increasingly in demand with sales rising by 6% in the last five years.
-The U.S. is the third largest tea importer in the world, and 69% of tea purchased in the U.S. is bagged tea instead of loose-leaf.
+The U.S. is the third largest tea importer in the world, and 69% of tea purchased in the U.S. is bagged tea instead of loose leaf tea.

 It's no surprise that the tea market has been expanding with tea being linked to everything from a healthy, natural increased metabolism to cancer prevention.
 But, do you really know what's in your tea bag?
 You might want to put down your teacup before reading on.

 Most of the popular varieties of tea in the U.S., both bagged and loose leaf, are non-organic.
 China is the world's top exporter of tea, and 80% of conventional green teas are produced there.
 When tested in numerous different studies, virtually all of the top brands of conventional tea have been found to contain more than 20 different pesticides, some of which are even banned in Europe.
 In some studies, 91-100% of the brands tested have contained pesticides, including high-end, pricey conventional brands.

 Most people would think, surely pesticides must be used in such a small amount that they won't harm me.
 Well, guess what?
 The pesticide levels in these popular tea brands were so high that in many cases they were over the safe limit set by the U.S. government.
 The presence of so many pesticides in a single product is alarming, and levels like those seen in these teas would not be permitted in food.